 If you want to learn how to practice gratitude, this article shares 7 simple ways to start a gratitude practice today.
 Practising gratitude has transformational effects.
 Expressing gratitude can boost your sense of wellbeing, confidence and mental health.

 Practising gratitude starts with developing a gratitude mindset.
 Get my step-by-step guide on how to develop a gratitude mindset.

 Gratitude helps people more positive and abundant.
 People feel and express gratitude in many ways, but they are always focused on the things that are good in their life, rather than negative things.

 The benefits of practicing gratitude can improve your feelings about yourself, improve your relationships and help you improve your physical and mental health.
 When you’re thankful every day your relationships improve, you experience more joy, you’re happier and your appreciation grows

-Practicing gratitude has a number of mental, physical and emotional benefits.
-These gratitude benefits include:
+Developing a gratitude practice has a number of mental, physical and emotional benefits.
+Here are 8 benefits of gratitude:

 - Gratitude improves self-esteem

 - Being grateful lowers stress levels